StarrLucky/Noswear_Android_Client/README.md

 # Noswear Android client

-As part of Noswear project this Android client app:
+As part of Noswear project this Android client application
 *  handles command over Wi-Fi from Noswear voice recognition server
  * sending it to NRF51 board